stclib/STC/docs/coroutine_api.md

 |`cco_runtime`      | Struct type | Runtime object to manage cco_taskrunner states |

 ## Rules
-1. Do not declare local variables within a `cco_routine` scope.
+1. Avoid declaring local variables within a `cco_routine` scope.
 Place them in the coroutine struct.
 Be particularly careful with control variables in loops.
 2. Do not call ***cco_yield\**** or ***cco_await\**** inside a `switch` statement within a `cco_routine` scope.
 In general, use `if-else-if` to avoid this trap.
 3. Do not call ***cco_yield\**** or ***cco_await\**** after the `cco_finally:` label.

 ## Implementation and examples
-A regular coroutine may have any signature, but this implementation has extra support for coroutines which returns `int`, indicating CCO_DONE, CCO_AWAIT, CCO_YIELD, or a custom value.
+A regular coroutine may have any signature, however this implementation has specific support for coroutines which returns `int`, indicating CCO_DONE, CCO_AWAIT, CCO_YIELD, or a custom value.
 It should take a struct pointer as one of the parameter which must contains a cco-state member named `cco`.
 The coroutine struct should normally store all *local* variables to be used within the coroutine